 Foreign-born workers tend to be more concentrated in the manufacturing industry as well as agriculture, forestry, and fishing.
-About one out of 10 foreign-born workers can be found in agriculture, forestry, fishing and hunting, or mining, and about one-fifth (17%) work in manufacturing.
+Nearly one out of 10 foreign-born workers can be found in agriculture, forestry, fishing and hunting, or mining, and about one-fifth (17%) work in manufacturing.
 By comparison, 3 percent of the employed native-born population work in agriculture and related industries, and 11 percent work in manufacturing.
 Those born outside the U.S. are slightly less likely to be found in educational services or health care (18%) than Oregon workers born in the States (24%).

 Foreign-Born Workers Tend to Earn Relatively Lower Wages

 Oregon workers born outside the U.S. tend to be more concentrated in lower earnings categories than their U.S.-born counterparts.
 More than two-thirds (70%) of those born in the States and working full-time, year-round in Oregon earned $35,000 or more in the past 12 months.
 At the same time, only half of the state’s foreign-born workers earned at least $35,000 at full-time, year-round jobs.

 Some of the earnings difference can be attributed to the industries where foreign-born and native-born workers tend to be employed.
 Oregon’s average wage in agriculture, forestry, fishing, hunting, and mining came in at $39,500 in 2018, while the wages in educational services and health care and social assistance averaged $51,700.